Graduate Studies in English

 The Five M.A.
 Tracks

-- British and American Literature Concentration in this track allows students to emphasize any time period in either national literature, with individual guidance from specialized experts.
+- Literature Concentration in this track allows students to emphasize literature in any time period, with individual guidance from specialized experts.

 - Children's Literature Concentration in this track is on children's literature and adolescent literature.